 - Sift together the almond flour and powdered sugar.
 If you can't find almond flour you can always make it with almonds and a food processor.
 Finely grind the almonds and sift through a fine mesh sifter.
 Discard or snack on any large pieces.

-- In a large mixing bowl, add in egg whites.
+- In a large mixing bowl, add the egg whites.
 Turn on high and beat until the egg whites form a soft peak meringue.

 - Add in the granulated sugar, salt, and cream of tartar.
 Mix on high until a stiff peak meringue forms.